Product OS··12 min read

 How should a connected product vendor structure a self-serve demo?

 An effective self-serve demo for a connected product platform starts with a physical artefact — a printed QR code on a demo card or product replica — that prospects can scan before a sales conversation begins.
-The scan should trigger a complete, vertical-specific product experience: a branded landing page, a warranty or ownership registration flow, and a real-time notification.
+The scan should trigger a complete, vertical-specific product experience: a branded landing page, a warranty registration flow, and a real-time notification.
 The goal is to let a product manager, after-sales director, or marketing leader complete the full consumer journey on their own mobile device in under three minutes, then arrive at a discovery call already convinced the platform can deliver what it promises.

 See how BrandedMark handles this